ElDuke717/astro-blog/src/pages/posts/recusion_product_of_all_except_current.md

 name: Nick Huemmer
 twitter: 'https://twitter.com/nickhuemmer'
 value: 128
-description: Create an array of the products of all array elements except for the current element
+description: Create an array of the products of all array elements except for the current element.
 tags: JavaScript, recursion, codesmith, arrays, methods,
 ---